radrow/ddtrace/IMPLEMENTATION.md

 ### Operation of a monitored service

-The wrapped generic server is started through the `gen_monitored` module.
+The wrapped generic server is started through the `gen_monitored` module which operates exactly like `gen_server`, except it sets a couple variables in the process dictionary.
 This step not strictly needed, but is useful for integration with unmonitored components of the system and makes examples simpler.

 ### Operation of the monitor